riandyrn/remindme-laravel/README.md

 We will evaluate your submission based on these criteria:

 1. The quality of your web app experience from end-user perspective.
+2. The correctness of your implementation according to the specification docs.
-2. Readability, maintainability, & testability of your code.
+3. Readability, maintainability, & testability of your code.
-3. The quality of your workflow when using Github to develop the web app.
+4. The quality of your workflow when using Github to develop the web app.
 This includes the quality of your commit messages, pull requests, & branch naming.

 ## Submission